 Applicants must have studied Pali/ Buddhist Studies as an hons. subject or a subject in all the three years at graduation level.

-The Faculty of Social Sciences of the university offers courses such as M.A. in History/ Political Science/ Economics/ Sociology/ Psychology will have to fulfil the eligibility criteria of BHU PET 2019 mentioned below.
+The Faculty of Social Sciences of the university offers courses such as M.A. in History/ Political Science/ Economics/ Sociology/ Psychology will have to fulfill the eligibility criteria of BHU PET 2020 mentioned below.

 M.A. in Economics